President, Kellie Parker

 Treasurer, Monique Stevenson

 Monique became involved in politics her first year of college in 1963 and spent many hours on picket lines marching for civil rights.
 She served as treasurer of the Humboldt County Democratic Central Committee, chair of the 2nd District Congressional and Assembly District Caucuses and as a delegate to the Democratic National Convention in 1980 for President Jimmy Carter – still one of her proudest moments in politics.
-She has continued as an active volunteer on presidential and local campaigns and joined the San Leandro Democratic Club when it was started in 2016 and is now in her fourth term as its treasurer.
+She has continued as an active volunteer on presidential and local campaigns and joined the San Leandro Democratic Club when it was started in 2016 and is now in her sixth term as its treasurer.
 Monique grew up in San Leandro and is a graduate of San Leandro High School and San Francisco State University.
 She sings in the Oakland Symphony Chorus and serves on the Oakland Symphony Board of Directors.
 She retired from Del Monte Foods in 2010.

 Membership Director, Jim Prola